 A control person is one who owns, either directly or indirectly, more than 25% of the voting securities of a company or acknowledges the existence of control.
-As of March 31, 2023, no entity or person owned of record or beneficially 25% or more of the outstanding Class A or Class C shares of the Fund.
+As of March 31, 2023, no entity or person owned of record or beneficially 25% or more of the outstanding Class L shares of the Fund.